ColinRCasto/Grappler/README.md

 ## Gifted Wrestler

-Starting at 5th level You're proficiency bonus is doubled for Athletics(STR) checks made to initiate, maintain, or resist a grapple.
+Starting at 5th level You're proficiency bonus is doubled for Athletics(STR) checks.
 In addition, you can grapple a creature up to 2 size categories larger than you.

+## Empowered Strikes

+Starting at 6th level, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.

+## Overwhelming Pressence

+Starting at 6th level, you have advantage on all Athletics(STR) checks made to initiate, maintain, resist, or break a grapple.

 # Grappling Styles

-## Masked Fighter Style
+## Free Wrestling Style

+### Seasoned Acrobat
+Starting at 3rd level, you may make an Athletics(STR) check in place of any Acrobatics(DEX) check.
+In addition, you gain a climbing speed equal to your walking speed and you may perfom a long jump without running 10ft before hand.

+### Flying press
+At 7th level you gain access to a new technique, the Flying Press.
+If you are able to reach a creature when jumping from a higher elevation you may make an attack roll against them.
+On hit the target takes damage eqaual to your (Number of feet fallen/10ft rounded down x your Bare Handed die) + your Strength modifier.
+You recieve half of the normal falling damage.
+If you miss the attack you fall prone in a space you can reach adjacent to the target, taking the normal amount of falling damage.

+###

 ## Bravado Style